 Progressive Taxes are those taxes which burdens the rich more than the poor, in that the rate of taxation increases as incomes increase.
 An income tax is the perfect example of progressive taxation.
 The more income you earn, the more proportion of the income you have to pay in taxes, as defined by income tax brackets.

 For example, a person earning above $100,000 a month will have to pay a tax rate of 20%, while a person earning above $200,000 a month will have to pay a tax rate of 25%.

 Regressive Taxes are those taxes which burden the poor more than the rich, in that the rate of taxation falls as incomes increase.
 An indirect tax like GST is an example of a regressive tax because everyone has to pay the same tax when they are paying for the product, rich or poor.

-Proportional Taxes are those taxes which burden the poor and rich equally, in that the rate of taxation remains equal as income rise or fall.
-An example is corporation tax.
+Proportional Taxes are those taxes which burden the poor and rich equally, in that the rate of taxation remains equal as incomes rise or fall.
+An example is corporate tax.
 All companies have to pay the same proportion of their profits in tax.

 For example, if the corporate tax is 30%, then whatever the profits of two companies, they both will have to pay 30% of their profits in corporate tax.